hirrolot/hirrolot.github.io/content/macros-on-steroids-or-how-can-pure-c-benefit-from-metaprogramming.md

 [^hello-boost-pp]: Hello, [Boost/Preprocessor]!

 [Boost/Preprocessor]: http://boost.org/libs/preprocessor

-[^gcc-neat-errors]: If you use GCC, you can see such neat errors right from the console.
-Otherwise, you have to preprocess your file with `-E` and search for Metalang99 errors by yourself.

 [^ftrack-macro-expansion]: The GCC option `-ftrack-macro-expansion=0` means not to print a useless bedsheet of macro expansions.
 Also, it drastically speeds up compilation, so I recommend you to always use it with Metalang99.
 If you use Clang, you can specify `-fmacro-backtrace-limit=1` to achieve approximately the same effect.